techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 > :bulb: Prefer `jpg` as it compresses better than other formats.

 > :warning: Be sure to run [ImageOptim](https://imageoptim.com/mac) on all images to reduce their file size.

+On a pull request, add the `needs optimize images` label to trigger the bot to optimize images.

 To manually optimize an image, you can run `make image`: